 Why do ebooks even need indexes?
 Can’t the user just use Search?

-Most nonfiction books are focused on conveying useful information to the reader.
-The index is a tool that can help the user locate specific information efficiently within the book.
+Unlike fiction, whose main purpose is to entertain the reader, nonfiction books are focused on conveying useful information (in other words, knowledge acquisition or learning).
+The index functions as a learning tool by helping the user locate specific information efficiently within the book, as well as providing an organized outline of the book’s contents.
 In both print and ebooks, the table of contents (TOC) provides some breakdown of the contents, but with inadequate detail and reflecting the sequential structure of the book.
 With ebooks, we have an additional method for locating information quickly: the Search feature.
 Search is a powerful tool when the reader is looking for a specific nugget of information, the proverbial “needle in the haystack.”
 However, if the ebook user is interested in an important subtopic, searching for that subtopic may result in hundreds of hits that have to be sifted through, one at a time.
 A well-designed index, on the other hand, will include important subtopics within an alphabetical list of headings.
 The user can easily locate the specific subtopic in the index, where it is broken down in to a limited number of manageable “chunks” (subheadings).
 The user scans the subheadings to locate (via page locator or hyperlink) the desired pertinent information/concept.
-This is an essential feature of indexes in non-fiction books.
+This enhanced findability and organized presentation of subtopics is an essential feature of indexes in non-fiction books that Search does not provide.

 Indexes in ebooks sound like a good idea in theory, but how do we make this a reality within our time and budgetary constraints?